dzrw/outback/README.md

 No.

-1. data-bind attributes are handled by [rj][https://github.com/politician/relaxed-json-parser] which recognizes a small superset of JSON.
-For example, the `@name` notation is parsed using the rules for JavaScript identifiers.
+1. `data-bind` attributes are handled by [rj](https://github.com/politician/relaxed-json-parser) which recognizes a small superset of JSON.
+Specifically, the `@name` notation is parsed using the rules for JavaScript identifiers.
 2. Personally, I don't think it's a good idea to put logic in markup.

 ## Can I add my own custom bindings?